 His compositions have won prizes in several international competitions including: V. Caffa Righetti 2017, Luigi Russolo 2014, C. von Ossietzky 2011, V. Bucchi 2009, Corwin Awards 2009 and E. Carella 2006.
-In 2015 his piece “Buildings” won the call for orchestral scores at the Milan Conservatory and was conducted by Tito Ceccherini.
-In 2017 he was awarded the first prize at the Premio del Conservatorio (Prize of the Milan Conservatory) with the piece “Then Silence, and Stillness, and Night” for ensemble, that will be released on CD.
-His latest commission, the orchestral piece “Et tout le reste” conceived as a homage to the poet Paul Verlaine, will be premiered in Milan next March.
-His piece “Come di luna” for soprano and ensemble was awarded an honourable mention at the National Prize for Arts 2017.
+In 2015 his piece Buildings won the call for orchestral scores at the Milan Conservatory and was conducted by Tito Ceccherini.
+In 2017 he was awarded the first prize at the Premio del Conservatorio (Prize of the Milan Conservatory) with the piece for ensemble Then Silence, and Stillness, and Night, that will be released on CD.
+His piece Come di luna for soprano and ensemble was awarded an honourable mention at the National Prize for Arts 2017.
+His latest commission, the orchestral piece Et tout le reste conceived as a homage to the poet Paul Verlaine, was premiered in Milan in March 2018 and was also performed at the Foro Internacional de Música Nueva in Mexico.

 Pietro Dossena’s music is typically associated with other art forms.
 As a consequence, he is also active as a transmedia artist, making audiovisual works and installations.
-His last works include “The Poe Project”, a tribute to the imaginative world of E.A.
-Poe, and an ongoing transmedia project on the five senses titled “Sensibilities”.
+His last works include The Poe Project, a tribute to the imaginative world of E.A.
+Poe, and a transmedia project that explores the ambiguity and multidimensionality of perception, titled Sensibilities.